 There are four tabs to switch, namely new, lost, improved, declined.

 Under the new tab, you can find out which new keywords bring in more and more traffic.

 By keeping track of the keywords at the lost tab, you can see the effect of traffic loss due to lost keywords.

 The inclined and declined tab shows the performance of keywords for which the website is already ranking for.

 This is a pretty cool feature.
-This SERP features summary will list down the number of keywords for which the website has got featured snippets, site links, featured video etc.
+This SERP features summary will list down the keywords for which the website has featured snippets, site links, featured video, etc.

-By making use of this, you can find the keyword for which your competitor has got a featured snippet.
+By using this, you can find the keyword for which your competitor has got a featured snippet.
 So, now you have got two things,

 - One is the focus Keyword

 - And the next is your competitor’s content.